ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

 The two key metrics to monitor here are the number of matched stars for each image, and the **sig** values, which is the rms residual in *px* around the best-fit transformation.
 The acceptable values for matched stars and **sig** depend somewhat on how dense the stellar field is and what camera is being analyzed.
 For a moderately populated NIRCam field, we want most of the images to have at least 100 matched stars and **sig** values below 0.30.

 .. tip::
   If the alignment solutions are sub-optimal, you may try using a different frame as reference image.
-This is sometimes sufficient to solve te issue.
+This is sometimes sufficient to solve the issue.

 Once we have made sure that the frames are properly aligned, we may wish to assess that the subsequent steps of the reduction have been successful.
 This includes making sure that enough PSF stars have been identified: